david-koopa/stock-on-a-stick/README.md

 ### Rough Implementation to Branch From
 https://github.com/user-attachments/assets/5e37bdac-452b-4cd2-b165-6e320f09839f

-1. Create a user
-2. Follow stocks (default NASDAQ)
+1. Follow stocks (default NASDAQ)

-Possible Features
+Future Features
-1. See and Follow "popular" stocks (simple most user count on user_stock table)
+1. See and Follow "popular" stocks (simple most user count on user_stock table, if we integrate user table back in)
 2. Disable View during weekend (when market is down)
 3. Swap between markets (NASDAQ, NYSE, Crypto, etc)
 4. Show stocks for users on load ... right now it is kind of basic and only watches when you add
 5. Add ability to unsubscribe / stop watching stock
 6. Graphs
+7. Improved Input that shows available stocks (maybe swap for option / select)